simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

     - Architecture can get complicated - Use XRAY to debug
     - Has a IAM Role associated with it.
 The basic execution role is now called "Simple Microservice permissions"
         - This will need changing depending on what services Lambda needs to connect to
-    - Serverless static website uses S3 for static content hosting, lambda for compute, etc.
+    - Serverless static site uses S3 for static content hosting, lambda for compute, etc.
     - To enable s3 to connect to api gateway on another domain, need to enable CORS for the methods that need the resource(s)

 ## Route 53